raghavauppuluri13/vine-proprio/readme.md

 # vine-proprio
-Estimate the state of a vine robot from an internal view
+Estimate the proprioception of a vine robot from an internal camera view

 ![vine-robot-setup](https://github.com/raghavauppuluri13/vine-proprio/assets/41026849/cdf8aa1e-53c0-4d9a-ad3a-12a831838bd0)